jenetics/jenetics/PROBLEM_SOLVING.md

 For non-trivial optimization problems, using the encoding classes  `Genotype`, directly is not the best way using the Jenetics library.

 It is recommended to first find a domain model, `S`, which best represents your solution space.
-Ideally, the domain model doesn't allow the modelling of invalid solutions.
+Ideally, the domain model doesn't allow the modeling of invalid solutions.
 The fitness function calculates the fitness value with the model class `S`, instead of the `Genotype`, which usually simplifies the implementation.

 > **Hint:** Choose a _native_ solution model, `S`, which is able to represent only valid solution candidates, or as view as possible invalid solution candidates.